Preface: May 4, 2021

 As applied to consumer data, governance means that the company knows and has assigned accountability for why each piece of data is collected, how it is used and how it will be disposed of when no longer necessary.
 Rules for how data elements can be combined also fall within the purview of governance.
 Procedures for data review and audit, as well as data security including assigning and monitoring access rights are also part of the work of data governance.

 Clearly, a lack of appropriate data governance produces significant risks to the enterprise.
-An example of the risk of malfeasance, such as pre-approving credit for deceased persons.
+An historic example of the risk of malfeasance would be fallout over pre-approving credit for deceased persons.
 In EU If the company can’t give an up to date and complete account of the data collected and the uses for same to a requesting individual then cost of litigation can be extreme.

 On the other hand, appropriate governance can help an organization understand and leverage the value of the data it legitimately has.

 Internet of Things & Other Disasters in the Making